Characters of the Marvel Cinematic Universe: M–Z: Miek

-Miek (voiced by Stephen Murdoch) is a Sakaaran insectoid warrior.
+Miek (motion-captured by Carly Rees and voiced by Stephen Murdoch) is a Sakaaran insectoid warrior.
 This version of the character is a larva-like creature as opposed to a humanoid roach like in the comic books, and initially uses an exoskeleton equipped with blades in combat.
 Having been freed from the Grandmaster's prison, Miek fights alongside Thor and Korg and joins the Asgardian people in their journey to Earth after the destruction of Asgard.
-Along with Korg, he survives Thanos' attack on the Asgardian starship and the Blip.
+Along with Korg, he survives Thanos's attack on the Asgardian starship and the Blip.
 He finds a new home with the Asgardians in New Asgard in Norway.
 Miek participates in the final battle at the destroyed Avengers Headquarters against Thanos and his army.
 Sometime later, Miek metamorphoses to a female form, and she organises tourism in New Asgard.